Andrew Lees (vaccinologist): Career

-Lees was a postdoctoral fellow (1985-1988) in the laboratory of Howard Dintzis.
+Lees was a postdoctoral fellow (1985–1988) in the laboratory of Howard Dintzis.
 The work centered on the Immunon model of the immune cell signaling around the synthesis of multivalent peptide constructs.
 He subsequently moved to the Uniformed Services University of the Health Sciences (Bethesda, MD) as a Research Instructor under Fred Finkelman and James J. Mond, although Lees’ laboratory work was in the National Institutes of Health Laboratory of Immunology headed by William E. Paul.
 There, under the guidance of John Inman, Lees learned bioconjugation, the linking together of biologically relevant molecules to increase their utility.
 In 1992, Lees set up his own lab at the Uniformed Services University and it was there that he developed the CDAP chemistry for use in conjugate vaccines.
 The chemistry was licensed to GlaxoSmithKline through the Henry M. Jackson Foundation.
-From 1993-1999, Lees was also part-time at Virion Systems, Inc. (Rockville, MD).
+From 1993 to 1999, Lees was also part-time at Virion Systems, Inc. (Rockville, MD).
 Lees was appointed associate research professor (Department of Medicine) at USUHS in 1998, and the School cited his work in vaccines in his Meritorious Service Award (1999).
-From 1999-2006 Lees was director of macromolecular sciences at Biosynexus, Inc.
+From 1999 to 2006 Lees was director of macromolecular sciences at Biosynexus, Inc.

 Lees started the biotech company Fina Biosolutions LLC in 2006, where he currently serves as the CEO and chief scientific officer.
 He was appointed an associate professor of medicine at the University of Maryland School of Medicine Center for Vaccine Development in 2010.
 He also teaches biochromatography at the University of Maryland.